RSS

 The single-player campaign in which you got to take the factions for a spin was innovative in its way as well.
 Instead of asking you to choose a side to control at the outset, the campaign expected you to play all three of them in succession, working your way through a sprawling story of interstellar conflict, as told in no fewer than 30 individual scenarios.
 It cleverly began by placing you in control of the Terrans, the most immediately relatable faction, then moved on to the movie-monster-like Zerg and finally the profoundly alien Protoss once you’d gotten your sea legs.

 Although it seems safe to say that the campaign was never the most exciting part of Starcraft for the hyper-competitive young men at Blizzard, they didn’t stint on the effort they put into it.
-They recognized that the story and cinematics of Command & Conquer — all that stuff around the game proper — was the one area where Westwood Studios’s rival franchise had comprehensively outdone them to date.
+They recognized that the story and cinematics of Westwood Studio’s Command & Conquer — all that stuff around the game proper — was the one area where that arch-rival RTS franchise had comprehensively outdone them to date.
 Determined to rectify this, they hired Harley D. Huggins II, a fellow who had done some CGI production on the recent film Starship Troopers — a movie whose overall aesthetic had more than a little in common with Starcraft — as the leader of their first dedicated cinematics team.
 The story can be a bit hard to follow, what with its sometimes baffling tangle of groups who are forever allying with and then betraying one another, the better to set up every possible permutation of battle.
 (As Blizzard wrote on their back-of-the-box copy, “The only allies are enemies!”)
-Still, no one can deny that the campaign is presented really, really well, from the cut scenes that come along every few scenarios to the voice acting during the mission briefings, which turn into little audio dramas in themselves.
-That said, a surprising amount of the story is actually conveyed during the missions, when your objectives can unexpectedly change on a dime; this too was new to the RTS genre.
+Still, no one can deny that the campaign is presented really, really well, from the cut-scenes that come along every few scenarios to the voice acting during the mission briefings, which turn into little audio dramas in themselves.
+That said, a surprising amount of the story is actually conveyed during the missions, when your objectives can unexpectedly change on a dime; this was new to the RTS genre.

-One of the cut scenes which pop up every few scenarios during the campaign.
+One of the cut-scenes which pop up every few scenarios during the campaign.
 Blizzard’s guiding ethic was to make them striking but short, such that no one would be tempted to skip them.
 Their core player demographic was not known for its patience with long-winded exposition…

 Nonetheless, any hardcore Starcraft player will tell you that multiplayer is where it’s really at.
 When Blizzard released Diablo in the dying days of 1996, they debuted alongside it Battle.net, a social space and matchmaking service for multiplayer sessions over the Internet.
 Its contribution to Diablo’s enormous success is incalculable.
 Starcraft was to be the second game supported by the service, and Blizzard had no reason to doubt that it would prove just as important if not more so to their latest RTS.

-Indeed, if all of Starcraft was to be awesome, multiplayer Starcraft had to be the most awesome part of all.
+If all of Starcraft was to be awesome, multiplayer Starcraft had to be the most awesome part of all.
 This meant that the factions had to be balanced; it wouldn’t do to have the outcome of matches decided before they even began, based simply upon who was playing as whom.
 After the basic framework of the game was in place, Blizzard brought in a rare outsider, a tireless analytical mind by the name of Rob Pardo, to be a sort of balance specialist, looking endlessly for ways to break the game.
 He not only played it to exhaustion himself but watched match after match, including hundreds played over Battle.net by fans who were lucky enough to be allowed to join a special beta program, the forerunner of Steam Early Access and the like of today.
 Rather than merely erasing the affordances that led to balance problems — affordances which were often among the funnest parts of the game — Pardo preferred to tweak the numbers involved and/or to implement possible countermeasures for the other factions, then throw the game out for yet another round of testing.
 This process added months to the development cycle, but no one seemed to mind.
 “We will release it when it’s ready,” remained Blizzard’s credo, in defiance of holidays, fiscal quarters, and all of the other everyday business logic of their industry.
 Luckily, the ongoing strong sales of Warcraft II and Diablo gave them that luxury.

 Indeed, Blizzard veterans like to joke today that Starcraft was just two months away from release for a good fourteen months.
 They crunched and crunched and crunched, living lifestyles that were the opposite of healthy.
 “Relationships were destroyed,” admits Pat Wyatt.
 “People got sick.”
-At last, on March 27, 1998, the exhausted team pronounced the game done and sent it off to be burnt onto hundreds of thousands of CDs.
+At last, on March 27, 1998, the exhausted team pronounced the game done and sent it off to be pressed onto hundreds of thousands of CDs.
 The first boxed copies reached store shelves four days later.

 Starcraft was a superb game by any standard, the most tactically intricate, balanced, and polished RTS to date, arguably for years still to come.
 It was familiar enough not to intimidate, yet fresh enough to make the purchase amply justifiable.
 Thanks to all of these qualities, it sold more than 1.5 million copies in the first nine months, becoming the biggest new computer game of the year.
 By the end of 1998, Battle.net was hosting more than 100,000 concurrent users during peak hours.
 Blizzard was now the hottest name in computer gaming; they had left even id Software — not to mention Westwood of Command & Conquer fame — in their dust.